rpavilanis/shipping-service/README.md

 # Shipping Service API
-Build a stand-alone shipping service API that calculates estimated shipping cost for the bEtsy application, Petsy.
+Build a stand-alone shipping service API that calculates estimated shipping costs.
+Then, implement your shipping service API into the provided bEtsy application, Petsy.

 ## Learning Goals
 - Develop the ability to read 3rd party code